-Our LifeFlight Air Ambulance and RACQ LifeFlight Rescue divisions operate a fleet of three Air Ambulance jets and ten rotary-wing assets – including five state-of-the-art Leonardo AW139 aircraft.
+Our LifeFlight Air Ambulance and RACQ LifeFlight Rescue divisions operate a fleet of four Air Ambulance jets and 10 rotary-wing assets – including state-of-the-art Leonardo AW139 aircraft.
 Operating this fleet of aircraft requires the support of a dedicated team of engineering and airworthiness professionals.
-The LifeFlight engineering team is approved and equipped to perform all levels of repair and maintenance on AW139, AS350, BK117 and B412 helicopters, as well as Learjet 45 and Challenger 604 fixed-wing jets.
+The LifeFlight engineering team is approved and equipped to perform all levels of repair and maintenance on AW139, AS350, BK117 and B412 helicopters, as well Challenger 604 fixed-wing jets.

 Our fixed and rotary-wing engineering department is one of the most skilled operations in the country, performing significant maintenance activities, fleet management tasks and major aircraft inspections.
 The management and maintenance activities are comprehensive, including provision of skilled engineering staff, to support and maintain a fleet of fixed and rotary-wing assets.
 We specialise in complex air ambulance, medical retrieval, search and rescue, police and firefighting operations.

 Our engineering team’s expertise and Brisbane-based facilities are also available to external fleet operators.
 We offer tailored and industry specific solutions for large-scale clients.
 Our proven LifeFlight systems and experienced team provide bespoke maintenance strategies that reduce the overall cost of ownership, while increasing your asset capabilities and ensuring your critical assets are operational when you need them.

 Engineering and maintenance